TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/configure-cloud-providers/gcp.md

 ### Google Cloud Platform (GCP)

-If you plan to run YugabyteDB nodes on Google Cloud Platform (GCP), all you need to provide on YugabyteDB Admin Console is your cloud provider credentials.
-The Yugabyte Platform will use those credentials to automatically provision and de-provision instances that run YugabyteDB.
-An 'instance' for YugabyteDB includes a compute instance as well as local or remote disk storage attached to the compute instance.
+If you plan to run ZNbaseDB nodes on Google Cloud Platform (GCP), all you need to provide on ZNbaseDB Admin Console is your cloud provider credentials.
+The ZNbase Platform will use those credentials to automatically provision and de-provision instances that run ZNbaseDB.
+An 'instance' for ZNbaseDB includes a compute instance as well as local or remote disk storage attached to the compute instance.

 ## Configure GCP